-Phase Two of the program begins when a client enrolls in the Piedmont Technical College Ready to Work Program.
-Clients graduating from the Ready to Work Program earn a Lean Six Sigma Yellow Belt, OSHA Training Certification, WorkKeys Certification, & Forklift Operator Certification.
+Clients that successfully participate in our on-campus programs become eligible to enroll in the Ready to Work Program at Piedmont Technical College.
+Clients graduating from the Ready to Work Program earn a Lean Six Sigma Yellow Belt, OSHA Training Certification, and a Forklift Operator Certification.

-Clients who complete both phases of the program are typically hired within 10 days for higher paying jobs that allow them to afford local housing and earn enough to lift themselves and their families out of poverty.
+Clients who complete both phases of the program are typically hired within ten days for higher paying jobs that allow them to afford local housing and earn enough to lift themselves and their families out of poverty.